 Water and electricity supply

 Uniquely for such projects in rural areas of The Gambia there is a 24/7 permanent water supply.
-Therefore a high-tank with a capacity of 16,000 liters was built, which is fed via a pump from a deep.
+Therefore a high-tank with a capacity of 16,000 liters was built, which is fed via a pump from a deep well.
 A solar energy system, which was extended for the last time in November 2015 to an output of 20 kilowatts and corresponding solar batteries (2,800 Ah) ensures 24-/7 uninterrupted power supply.
-In The Gambia big cities only have access to area-wide electrical power supply.
-In the villages Jahaly and Madina there is no electricity.
+In February 2019 Jahaly Health Centre was connected to the public power grid.
+In the villages Jahaly and Madina most families can’t afford the connection to the power grid.
 Water has to be pumped from wells by hand.

 These measures and the structural requirements (all the houses are built in massive construction, all floors are tiled, as well as the walls of the rooms of the clinic and of the treatment units up to a height of two meters), the regular renovation of all buildings at a distance of two to three years (last January 2016) and the good facilities with drugs and laboratory materials contribute to Jahaly Health Centre is considered a role model for rural health care in The Gambia.